AdobeDocs/experience-platform.en/help/edge-network-server-api/visitor-identification.md

 >[!NOTE]
 >
 >The `kndctr_{$IMS_ORG_ID|url-safe}_` prefix is also used for other entries stored on the client device, and enables state isolation for complex integrations, which could involve multiple/different IMS organizations.
-While Experience Edge will filter the entries which can be used for a given datastream, in order to minimize the payload, the caller (SDK) should ideally ensure that only the relevant entries are sent.
+While the Edge Network will filter the entries which can be used for a given datastream, in order to minimize the payload, the caller (SDK) should ideally ensure that only the relevant entries are sent.

 The caller must: